tlienart/Franklin.jl/README.md

     * nesting of conditions in HTML setting
     * much more testing
     * (eventually) benchmarking, though should be quite quick
+    * insert content that does also need to be processed? (e.g. html). it's unclear there's a usecase for this so maybe wait until there is one...
+        * one parallel situation could be to insert the content of a code file and display it as such.
+This could be done within the markdown or, in fact could leak through by writing directly in the markdown `'''julia{{ insert path_to_code.jl}}'''` which would permeate through the html conversion then bring in the jl code and display it. (could also think about inserting CSV etc.)

 # JuDoc